ubuntu-mate/mate-dock-applet/README.md

 For Arch users, there's a [package](http://aur.archlinux.org/packages/mate-applet-dock-git) in the AUR.

+Users of other distros will need to install from source, so first install the required dependencies:

+* Python3
+* gir1.2-wnck-1.0
+* libglib2-dev
+* Python Imaging Library
+* SciPy

-Users of other distros will need to install from source, so cd to the directory containing all of the development files and run:
+then cd to the directory containing all of the development files and run:

 ```
 automake --add-missing